anttiharju/actions/filter-changes/README.md

 # Filter changes

 This is a sibling action to [find changes](../find-changes/).
 With the two actions combined, following CI jobs or steps can run conditionally based on changes.
-This enables faster CI as it's cheaper to not run jobs if nothing meaningful to them has changed.

 ## Usage example